AnnChou/bootcamp/Week 05/Day 2/add_owner_model.md

 Pet: name, species, breed, owner
 We will tie the owner to the pet by the id in the database.
 Rails gives us an easy way to do this, but we will need to make our database change first.

 Because we will be changing our information, now is a great time to do into the Rails console and clean out the records that are currently in there.
 Otherwise, we might run into problems with some records that lack information.
 Go into Rails console and type 'Pet.delete_all' to get rid of all of our current records.
 You can confirm that this worked by going to the index page again.
+You shouldn't see any of the pets from before.

 Next, we will need to add a database migration to create our owner model.
 We will be able to link the two models together in the /app/models folder without making any more database changes.